 * OP/SR/ATAR details provided on this page are from main round offers for Term 1 2018.
 They represent the minimum competitive rank that applications were considered for entry to a course.
 Entry to a course is competitive and a cut off score lower than the minimum competitive rank may have been needed to gain entry to a particular course.
 Entry ranks vary from year to year so are provided as a historical guide of past performance.**

-- If you are studying the Psychology major by distance education you will be required to attend compulsory residential schools.
+- If you are studying the Psychology major by online study you will be required to attend compulsory residential schools.

 Completion of the Bachelor of Arts will prepare you to pursue employment opportunities in fields such as:

 - environmental planning and management

 - government administration and planning

 Depending on your chosen area of study there may be a number of professional associations that you may be eligible to apply for, including:

 The Human Resource Management major is accredited by the Australian Human Resource Institute (AHRI).
 Graduates will be eligible for membership of AHRI upon successful completion of their course.